Exempt, 0%, 5%, or 10% — Which Rate Applies to Your Business?

 Reduced-Rate

-A reduced rate for specific hygiene and medical items sold at licensed food stores, per the VAT Act Fourth Schedule as amended.
+A reduced rate for specific hygiene and medical items listed in the VAT Act Fourth Schedule as amended.

 - Baby and adult diapers